 Dr. Michael Kilgour

 Michael Kilgour holds a Bachelor’s degree in Engineering Chemistry from Queen’s University and in 2019 completed his PhD in Chemical Physics Theory at the University of Toronto.
-He has been an Abelard School Teacher since 2016, and continues his Theoretical Chemistry research as a postdoctoral researcher at McGill University.
+He has been an Abelard School Teacher since 2016, and continues his Theoretical Chemistry research as a postdoctoral fellow at NYU.
 Every year Michael looks forward to sharing his enthusiasm for science with the chemistry students, and his love of music with the Jazz Club.

 Jennifer Franssen Keenan